Climate of Spain: Humid subtropical climate

 The humid subtropical climate exists in large areas of north-eastern Spain, mostly in the northern half of Catalonia and the province of Huesca.
 This climate is also found across northern Navarra and the northern areas of the province of Guadalajara.
-The largest city with this climate in Spain is Barcelona.
+The climate usually occurs in the transition zone between the oceanic climates further north and the mediterranean climates further south.
+The largest city with this climate in Spain is Girona.